-Most dentists need some sort of rubric that aligns their prices with those of insurance companies and provides competitive pricing with other dentist offices.
+The BC dental fee guide provides dentists with a rubric that aligns their prices with those of insurance companies and provides competitive pricing with other dentist offices.
 At Fraserview Dentist, this means using the British Columbia Dental Association (BCDA) Fee Guide.
 Armed with this information, we’re better able to adjust our prices to stay comparable to the market.
-If you’re unfamiliar with the BCDA Fee Guide, here’s a quick guide to get you started.
+If you’re unfamiliar with the BC Dental Fee Guide, here’s a quick guide to get you started.

 Comprising a majority of the 19,000-plus dentists across Canada and the United States, general dentistry is the most practiced form in the dental profession.
 It makes up a whopping 89 percent of practicing dentists, with the remaining 11 percent classified as specialists.
 At Fraserview Dentist, general dentistry is our bread and butter.
 If you were wondering what was covered under the scope of general dentistry, here’s a look into what falls under this broad term.

 How Are the Fees in the BC Dental Fee Guide Factored?

 Each year, the BCDA Economics Committee reviews and revises the fees laid out by the prior year’s fee guide.
 To determine the fee, the committee takes into account factors such as annual inflation and any labour cost increases.
 This increase in the BC dental fee guide is always a variable rate and never a fixed rate.
 For example, the rate increased only two percent from 2014 to 2015, but went up 4.5 percent from 2016 to 2017.
 Because of the sweeping differences from year to year, it becomes important for consumers, as well as dentists like us, to maintain an updated copy of the fee guide.